diegosanchezp/blog-portfolio/content/blog/import-maps/index.md

 ```

 ## The problem of NodeJs packages
 Some NodeJs packages might not be compatible with the browser, back before the `import/export` (ESM modules) syntax, `require()` (CommonJS) was used instead.
 There is a chance that some package uses a dependency that uses the old syntax making it unusable in the browser since it only understands `import/export`.
-The solution to the problem would be to simply convert the old syntax to the new one, there is a tool that does that automatically [Snowpack][snowpack] the next example is about it.
+The solution to the problem would be to simply convert the old syntax to the new one, there is a tool that does that automatically [Snowpack][snowpack], the next example is about it.

 The reason why I choose the lit-element package was because it's ESM ready, thus avoiding the problem described above.

-For the example that covers this topic will continue using web components, instead of making one we will download the paper-button from @polymer.
+For the example that covers this topic will continue using web components, instead of making one we will download the paper-button from [@polymer](https://www.npmjs.com/package/@polymer/paper-button).
 The characteristic of this is that it's not declared as an ESM module.
 If you inspect the `node_modules/@polymer/paper-button/package.json` it has no **"module"** field, even do the file main file uses `import` syntax.

 Running the generator from the last example, will trow an exception